namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 9/26/23
+- Got a PR up for 1830 this morning
+- Got IIS fixed from IT so will be going back to 1929 and running DCDev locally again

 ### 9/25/23
-- Picking up 1938 to prevent duplicate section names for FHAs
+- Added validation for duplicate section names - 1938
-- Then will work on 1830 for adding a readonly view to published templates
+- Then worked on 1830 - supporting readonly view to published templates

 ### 9/22/23
 - Wrapped up the internal notes demo feedback story - 1192